 Hainan 30-Day Visa-Free Stay

 From May 1, 2018, ordinary passport holders from 59 countries can have a visa-free entry to Hainan if they are received by Hainan-based travel agencies.
+They need to apply for the visa-free stay at least 72 hours before arrival and enter/exit from Sanya or Haikou by flight with hotel booking confirmation voucher.
 They can stay and travel in the whole Hainan Province for up to 30 days without a Chinese visa.
 Check Hainan’s official tourism website for updated visa-free info and find the eligible travel agencies.

 The full list of the qualifying 59 countries are: